NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 * ``<type>`` can be ``scheme``, ``module``, ``DDT``, or ``host``.

 * For empty schemes, the three lines above are sufficient.
-For non-empty schemes, the metadata should describe all input and output arguments to the scheme using the following format:
+For non-empty schemes, the metadata must describe all input and output arguments to the scheme using the following format:

 .. code-block:: fortran